thomassuedbroecker/gitops-create-software-everywhere-module/documentation/README.md

 There were two `Argo CD application` configurations added into the `iascable-gitops-guestbook` repository.

-1. One for the `namespace` in the OpenShift or Kubernetes cluster where the guestbook application will be deployed
+1. One for the `namespace` in the OpenShift or Kubernetes cluster where the guestbook application will be deployed.
+That `Argo CD application` configuration is related to exiting  `1-infrastructure` Argo CD project created by the [GitOps bootstap module](https://github.com/cloud-native-toolkit/terraform-util-gitops-bootstrap).

 2. One for the `guestbook` application we want to deploy.
+That `Argo CD application` configuration is related to exiting  `3-application` Argo CD project created by the [GitOps bootstap module](https://github.com/cloud-native-toolkit/terraform-util-gitops-bootstrap).

 Let's take a look a the created `Argo CD application configurations`